NatronGitHub/openfx-misc/README.md

 ### Image

-* CheckerBoardOFX: Generator for an image with a checkerboard color
+* CheckerBoardOFX: Generate an image with a checkerboard
+* ColorBarsOFX: Generate an image with SMPTE color bars
-* ColorWheelOFX: Generator for an image with a color wheel
+* ColorWheelOFX: Generate an image with a color wheel
-* ConstantOFX: Generator for an image with a uniform color
+* ConstantOFX: Generate an image with a uniform color
-* SolidOFX: Generator for an image with a uniform opaque color
+* SolidOFX: Generate an image with a uniform opaque color

 ### Draw